 Peter Randall, of Gwynedd, Pa., professor emeritus of plastic surgery at University of Pennsylvania and The Children’s Hospital of Philadelphia, has been honored with the creation of the Peter Randall Endowed Chair in Pediatric Plastic Surgery.
 (Winter 2009)

 William Fritz, of Towson, Md., just published his first book, a murder mystery titled "Thy Will Be Done".
 (January 2011)

 James Hansen, of San Pedro, Calif., emeritus professor of medicine at the Harbor/UCLA Medical Center, delivered the Distinguished Scientist Honor Lecture at the 2008 meeting of the American College of Chest Physicians in Philadelphia last October.
 His topic was “What’s New in Spirometry.”
 He still teaches and performs research at the medical center.
 (October 2008)

-William F. Rienhoff III, of Worton, Md., is a retired surgeon living on Maryland's Eastern Shore (January 2011)
+William F. Rienhoff III, of Worton, Md., says “Living on the Eastern Shore, doing well thus far.”
+(2012)